 The quality of water FMWC serves to its customers requires no treatment to meet the minimum requirements of the U.S. Environmental Protection Agency, the State of Washington Department of Health or the Tacoma-Pierce County Health Department.
-We do however, disinfect the water with sodium hypochlorite to remain bacteria free in the distribution system.
-Our average hardness is 95.8.
-The pH of the water varies between 7.05 to 7.28.
+We do, however, disinfect the water with sodium hypochlorite to remain bacteria free in the distribution system.
+Our average hardness is 7.3 and the average PH is 6.97.